storyblok/storyblok-docs/content/management/v1/core-resources/stories/story-versions.md

 title: Get Story Version
 ---

-Get a Story's version using a GET request for each version of the story you want to get Returns a single story's version object by providing a specific numeric id.
+You can get a story versions using a GET request for each version of the story you want to get.
+This returns fully loaded versions of story object by providing a specific numeric id.

-You can get a story version

-can be done by using a GET request for each story you want to unpublish.

 ;examplearea